hleslie5/User-Onboarding/README.md

 ## Project Description

-We've seen many different styles of form management by now -- simple to complex.
+We've seen several different styles of form management by now -- simple to complex.
 Today we are going to unleash your inner form-wizard! 🧙

 ## Instructions